Lyn Paul website logo. Lyn Paul website banner.

 By 1963 girl trios had become all the rage.
 The Shirelles had made an impact on the charts as early as 1961 with Will You Love Me Tomorrow.
 The Crystals followed in '62 with He's A Rebel and did even better in '63 with Da Doo Ron Ron and Then He Kissed Me.
 The Chiffons joined them in the charts with He's So Fine and One Fine Day, while the Angels also had a minor hit with My Boyfriend's Back.
 With these American acts leading the way, the Chrys-Do-Lyns join a growing number of UK imitators such as the Vernons Girls and the Orchids.

 The Chrys-Do-Lyns first stage appearance (at the Wythenshawe Labour Club) is a disaster.
-Arriving for the show without any "dots" for the musicians but armed instead with a tape recorder, the girls go on stage to find that neither they nor the audience can hear the backing tape.
+Arriving for the show without any "dots" for the musicians and armed only with a tape recorder, the girls go on stage to find that neither they nor the audience can hear the backing tape.
 But the show must go on!
 The girls sing, the audience applaud and the tape carries on playing!
 Having only prepared one song, there is further embarrassment when they are then asked to sing another.
 The girls rush to the Ladies loo, run through the words of a second song and return to the stage 15 minutes later!
 Writing about the incident years later in a Fan Club Newsletter, Lyn's sister Mandi said:

-"Mum and dad, Aunty Joyce and Uncle Ron went to give moral support.
+"Mum and dad, Auntie Joyce and Uncle Ron went to give moral support.
 Doreen and Chris had their hair pinned on top of their heads, Lyn's thick pony tail hanging down her back.
 Mum said there was no sophistication there, just three raw school girls."

 In an interview in 2007 Lyn Paul recalled an incident from 1963: "When I was a kid in Manchester my parents told me to pop out and buy them a record.
 They wanted 'I Remember You' by Frank Ifield.
 When I got to the store, a friend of mine said 'Have you heard the new one by The Beatles?' and I listened, and I bought that instead.
 Very naughty!
 My parents were a bit surprised when I took it home.
 But they grew to love it as well!"
-The Beates record in question?
+The Beatles' record in question?
 Please, Please Me, which entered the UK singles chart on 24th January and made it to number 2.
 And at number 1?
 Frank Ifield!
 (Doncaster Free Press, 17th April 2007)

 The leader of the UK Labour Party, Hugh Gaitskell, dies on 18th January, aged 56.